GoogleChrome/web.dev/src/site/content/en/installable/codelab-apple-touch-icon/index.md

 related_post: apple-touch-icon
 ---

-Safari for iOS users can manually add Progressive Web Apps to their home screen.
-The icon that appears on the iOS home screen is called the *Apple touch icon*.
-This codelab shows you how to add an Apple touch icon to a Progressive Web App (PWA).
+Safari for iOS users can manually add [Progressive Web Apps (PWAs)](/discover-installable) to their home screen.
+The icon that appears on the iOS home screen when a PWA is added is called the *Apple touch icon*.
+This codelab shows you how to add an Apple touch icon to a PWA.
 It assumes that you have access to an iOS device.

 {% Aside %}